White Feather Campaign: Incidents

-Perhaps the most misplaced use of a white feather was in October 1915 when one was presented to Seaman George Samson, who was on his way in civilian clothes to a Carnoustie public reception being held in his honour for having been awarded the Victoria Cross for gallantry in the Gallipoli campaign.
-The pacifist Fenner Brockway remarked he received so many white feathers that he had enough to make a fan.
+Another reported misplaced use of a white feather was in October 1915 when one was presented to Seaman George Samson, who was on his way in civilian clothes to a Carnoustie public reception being held in his honour for having been awarded the Victoria Cross for gallantry in the Gallipoli campaign.

+White feathers were also given to pacifists, such as Fenner Brockway, founder of the No-Conscription Fellowship, who remarked he received so many white feathers that he had enough to make a fan.